bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

   Here you are telling the ``BpmClient`` that you are declaring a :ref:`process-testing-mock` for an element.

-Line 7:
+Line 17:
   Here you select the element, you want to mock the UI of, by its name.

-Line 8:
+Line 18:
   The HTML Dialog of the UserTask 'write invoice' returns a single value called ``total``.
-  So lets mock the UI part simulate that the user enter a total of ``935`` on the UI.
+  So lets mock the UI part to simulate that the user enters a total of ``935`` on the UI.

 Line 29-30:
   With the :ref:`process-testing-data` API you can assert the process data of